streamich/rx-use/docs/pathname$.md

 # `pathname$`

-`BehaviorSubject` that tracks emits on changes in `pathname` property of `window.location`.
+`ReadonlyBehaviorSubject` that tracks emits on changes in `pathname` property of `window.location`.
 Is stubbed to also work on sever.

 ```ts